-Any natural or legal person can apply for trademark registration in Switzerland (restrictions apply to geographical marks).
-Foreign applicants must indicate a service address for use in Switzerland.
+Any natural or legal person can apply for trademark registration in Switzerland (restrictions apply to geographical and collective marks).
+Foreign applicants must indicate an address for service in Switzerland.
 There is no requirement of use or intent to use for filing an application.
+Still, trademarks that have been registered without any intention to use may be challenged.
 The current fee is Sfr550 for filing an application in up to three classes.
-Multiclass applications are available.
+Multi-class applications are available.